-Special Requirements
+Special Requirements for Approach Routes

-Development along the identified Approach Routes is to conform to Development Control Plans agreed by the National Capital Authority, which seek to enhance the surrounding predominantly rural character and landscape outside the urban areas.
+Development, except in relation to the Federal Highway, is to conform to Development Control Plans agreed by the National Capital Authority, which seek to enhance the surrounding predominantly rural character and landscape outside the urban areas.
 As the Approach Routes enter the built up areas, the emphasis will shift to a more formal character.